|Index to this page|

 Because its target is so specific, the possibility of using RNAi to shut down the expression of a single gene has created great excitement that a new class of therapeutic agents is on the horizon.

-Many clinical trials are underway exploring the use of siRNA molecules in the treatment of a wide variety of diseases.
+Patisiran is likely going to be the first of many siRNA-mediated therapies.
+Many clinical trials are currently underway exploring the use of siRNA molecules in the treatment of a wide variety of diseases.
 One example:

 A siRNA that binds to the messenger RNA from which a protein designated PCSK9 is translated reduces the level of low-density lipoproteins (LDLs, "bad" cholesterol) in the circulation.
 PCSK9 is a serine protease which binds to the complex of LDL and its receptor (LDLR) promoting the degradation of the receptor within the cell.
 With fewer LDL receptors returning to the cell surface [View] to remove more LDLs, the level of LDLs in the blood rises.
 By reducing the synthesis of PCSK9 within the cell, the siRNA brings down the concentration of "bad" cholesterol in the blood potentially reducing the risk of heart attacks and other cardiovascular problems.